mepp/autochimp/readme.txt

 1. [Allen Hancock](http://www.kayakmississippi.com/), sponsor of the Phatwater Kayak Challenge 42 miles on the Mighty Mississippi.
 1. Several anonymous contributions to the AutoChimp 2.0 project.
 1. Katherine Boroski, [BKB Design Group](http://www.bkbdesigngroup.com), for reporting the '.' in Category names bug.
+1. Travis Clinton for helping debug the mysterious AutoChimp 2.10 plugin files not loading.

 == License ==